 - Traditional row gardens: This classic style involves planting crops in straight rows, making it easy to maintain and harvest.
 It’s ideal for larger spaces and offers good drainage and air circulation.

 - Raised bed gardens: Raised beds are perfect for areas with poor soil or drainage.
 They allow you to control the soil composition and provide easier access for planting and maintenance.
+Proper sun exposure and space are essential for gardening success in raised bed gardens, ensuring that plants receive adequate light and room to grow.

 - Container gardens: For those with limited space, container gardening is an excellent option.
 It allows for flexibility in plant selection and arrangement, as well as easy mobility to accommodate changing sunlight and temperature conditions.